 - User agility and control—most application teams today depend heavily on IT teams to get them the machines they need to test, develop and integrate workloads.
 It may take IT teams days to make machines available or even weeks.
 Application teams are moving to the cloud to increase their agility, as a cloud-based model enables the provisioning of machines within hours or even minutes.

 - Scalability when needed—IT teams typically find it difficult to keep pace with the demands of scale in their infrastructure, particularly when there is a sudden increase in demand for application load.
 Organizations are seeking an alternative where they don’t need to plan or invest ahead of time for such increases in demand, and the cloud offers this potential.

 - Innovative trends such as big data—trends like high-performance computing, big data, complex event processing and mobile services are hard to configure.
 Cloud computing provides the option of pay-as-you-go, so organizations can test, develop, and experiment with these innovative technologies.

 What Is a Cloud Migration Strategy?

-The cloud migration process, as described by Amazon, encompasses five stages:
+Before migrating to the cloud, there's a checklist of things to take into account.
+The process, as described by Amazon, encompasses five stages:

 - Phase 1: Migration Preparation and Business Planning